Strandgaard96/vehicle_collision_webpage/docs/README.md

     * Alcohol involvement and outside-of-the-car distractions are looked into.
 * What vehicles are often involved?
     * A large number of vehicle types are reported in the crash data sets.
+* Is it possible to model whether or not a trafic accident will result in an injury or not?

-All vizualisations generated in this study can be found at INSERT REF EXP NOTEBOOK.
+All vizualisations and modelling along with the code in this study can be found at INSERT REF EXP NOTEBOOK.

 ## New York through data